-All employees are forbidden from wearing any type of visible body piercings other than pierced ears for women.
+All employees are forbidden from wearing any type of visible body piercings other than a single-stud nose piercing.
 Visible tattoos must be in good taste and not contain obscene or offensive images or language.
 Distracting hair colors and styles are also not acceptable.